wombleton/gitlaw-nz/acts/S/Social Workers Registration Act 2003.md

 ##### 148 Offences

-*   (1) Every person commits an offence, and is liable on summary conviction to imprisonment for a term not exceeding 12 months or a fine not exceeding $10,000 or both, who, for the purpose of obtaining registration or a practising certificate (for himself or herself or for any other person),---
+*   (1) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 12 months or a fine not exceeding $10,000 or both, who, for the purpose of obtaining registration or a practising certificate (for himself or herself or for any other person),---

     *   (a) makes an oral or written declaration or representation that, to his or her knowledge, is false or misleading in a material particular; or